 6. Teach your child to fold clothes.

-If your child has motor skills issues, she may have trouble keeping her clothes organized because folding is hard for her.
-Walk her through the steps.
-Show her how to fold T-shirts, pants and other items of clothing into rectangles of approximately the same size.
+If your child has motor skills issues, your child may have trouble keeping clothes organized because folding is hard.
+Walk your child through the steps while demonstrating how to fold T-shirts, pants, and other items of clothing into rectangles of approximately the same size.

 If folding continues to be a struggle or is something you also have trouble with, there are other options.
 You could invest in a flip-folding board.
 It’s a fun and fast way for your child to fold everything into a uniform size.
 You may also try rolling clothes into tight, compact pieces instead of folding them.